farukterzioglu/ChronicleRMQ/README.md

 (More detailed docs and samples is on the way...)

 #### With docker-compose
-`docker-compose -f docker-compose-test.yml run chronicle-consumer`
-`docker run -p 8800:8800 chronicle-consumer`
+`docker-compose -f docker-compose-test.yml run chronicle-consumer` `docker build -t chronicle-consumer-rmq -f chronicle-consumer-rmq/Dockerfile .` `docker run -p 8800:8800 chronicle-consumer-rmq`

 Based on;
 https://github.com/EOSChronicleProject/eos-chronicle